YuniqueCode07/ALSDS-Practice-Journey/README.md

 # ALSDS-Practice-Journey
-This repository will contain my algorithm journey coded in C from first year in ESI
+This repository will contain my algorithm journey coded in C from first year in ESI.
+These are learning exercises only, nothing more !!